 - 2. For the love of Japanese food

-- 3. Japanese helps us learn other East Asia languages
+- 3. Japanese helps us learn other East Asian languages

 - 4. Good for memory and health benefits